iapost/rsa-tool/README.md

-# RSA Encryption Algorithm Tool
+# RSA Algorithm Tool

-This is an implementation of the RSA encryption algorithm in C. This project produces a CLI tool that can generate a pair of RSA keys and perform the encryption and decryption of files using those keys.
+This is an implementation of the RSA Algorithm in C. This project produces a CLI tool that can generate a pair of RSA keys and perform the encryption and decryption of files using those keys.

 ## How to compile

 **Requirements**: You need to have *gcc* and *make* installed.
 You can install them by executing the following commands in a terminal:

 ```
   $ sudo apt update
   $ sudo apt install build-essential
 ```

 Execute the following commands to download and compile the code: